AnatolySamaris/BoolBoolator/README.md

+## You can install the BoolBoolator if you download the BoolBoolatorSetup.exe file

 This is a logical calculator (yeah, it's called BoolBoolator because it solves boolean functions :D )

 It's my first project that's something about serious, so it needs to be improved in some things (if you test it, you'll see them)